-- Load the organ you wish to assign as a favorite. - Make sure the Cued favorites (all types) mini control panel is displayed, otherwise open it with View | Mini control panels | Cued favorites (all types). - Verify the Type option on the left is set to Organ. - Click the left or right arrow buttons to select which favorite slot (1-64) to assign the organ to. - Click the Assign button to finish.
+• If instead using one of the '... (all types)' control panels then verify its type option on the left is set to Organ.
+(This step is not needed for the other two control panels.)

+- Click the left or right arrow buttons to select which favorite slot (1-64) to assign the organ to. - Click the Assign button to finish.